-Queen of Chess on Netflix — The Real Story of Judit Polgar
+Queen of Chess — Judit Polgar True Story

 Netflix's Queen of Chess tells Judit Polgar's story, but how much is accurate?
 Here's what the documentary nails and what it leaves out.